 Here are all our best tips for flying with a baby.
 We are certain you’ll find plenty of tips for traveling with a baby on a plane that will work for your family!

-These tips for flying with babies cover all the questions related to traveling on a plane with a baby: from flying with a baby stroller and car seat to flying with milk for baby.
+These tips for flying with babies cover all the questions related to traveling on a plane with a baby: from flying with a baby stroller and car seat to flying with milk for your little one.

 If you plan to fly internationally with a baby, your baby needs a passport.
 If you are flying domestically, you likely only need your baby’s birth certificate to travel.
-Either way, you will need proper identification to fly with your baby.
+Either way, you will need proper identification for your child in order to get on your family flight.

-Don’t forget, typically passports need to be valid for 6 months beyond the time of your trip.
+Don’t forget, for most international destinations, passports typically need to be valid for 6 months beyond the time of your trip.

-If you are flying alone with a baby, you may need a consent letter signed by the other parent.
+If you are flying alone with your baby, you may need a consent letter signed by the other parent.

 The Government of Canada strongly suggests that children (including babies) carry a letter of consent if traveling internationally with only one parent or guardian (or anyone else other than the parents).